-- Minimise the total adverse impact of aircraft noise (41/51 dba LAeq) - Consider the impact on protected species and noise sensitive receptors. (subject to HRA) - Consider dispersal for mitigation purposes (if possible) SS suggested replacing 'consider' with 'evaluate'.
-This was agreed. - Maximise predictability of the track design/flown then went back to review the longlist DDPs that have not resulted in a Design Principle and reiterated why they were not accepted as DDPs.
-No objections were raised.
+- Minimise the total adverse impact of aircraft noise (41/51 dba LAeq) - Consider the impact on protected species and noise sensitive receptors. (subject to HRA) - Consider dispersal for mitigation purposes (if possible) suggested replacing 'consider' with 'evaluate'.
+This was agreed. - Maximise predictability of the track design/flown then went back to review the long list of DPs that have not resulted in a Design principle to double check that after further discussions had taken place that the position on each hadn't changed.